Regular Admission is granted to anyone

 Need Assistance: E: firstname.lastname@example.org or P: 520-494-5111

-Former and current students can request Official Transcripts or Enrollment Verification through the National Student Clearinghouse~CLICK HERE
+Former and current students can request Official Transcripts and/or Enrollment Verification through the National Student Clearinghouse~CLICK HERE

 Official Transcript Service Policy: